2: Liquid Honey

 With almost every sugar alternative in restaurants isolated to man-made, chemical-based sweeteners, it’s difficult to stay on track when having a cup of coffee after dinner, or adding some sweetness to a breakfast bowl at a local cafe.
 Pass the Honey delivers the best sweetener that Mother Nature has to offer – unprocessed, sustainably-sourced honeycomb – in a convenient and easy-to-transport, single-use packet.
+If you're wondering 'is honeycomb edible?' - it is!
 These wholesome, delicious and entirely-edible honeycombs are also paleo, vegetarian, and raw diet-friendly, making them a must for worry-free specialty meals while you’re out and about.
 Offering a direct source of naturally occurring royal jelly, propolis, and bee pollen, they’re also a great healthy-alternative sweetener option in comparison to other natural sugar substitutes.

 # 2: Liquid Honey